MennaXI/OS-ChatbotShell/README.md

-# DeepShell
+# Chatbot Shell

-_A whisper in the void, a tool forged in silence._ DeepShell is your clandestine terminal companion, bridging the gap between human intent and AI execution.
+_A whisper in the void, a tool forged in silence._ ChatbotShell is your clandestine terminal companion, bridging the gap between human intent and AI execution.
 It speaks in commands, listens in context, and acts with precision.

 ## Essence of the Tool